 All the application data is stored in XML files.
-So it should be easy to
+So it is very easy to

-access it with other tools or to write importers and exporters for other
+access them with other tools or to write importers and exporters for other

-If you own a heartrate monitor with a computer interface you can display
+If you are using a heartrate monitor with a computer interface you can

-the recorded exercise files and evaluate the diagrams with the integrated
+display the recorded exercise files and evaluate the diagrams with the